 Whale watching and research

-Long-term photo-ID data form the baseline of our work, as following the occurrence and behavior of known individuals provides valuable insights into the ecology of the sperm whales we observe in the feeding grounds off Vesterålen.
+Long-term photo-ID data form the baseline of our work.
+Following the occurrence and behavior of known individuals provides valuable insights into the ecology of the sperm whales using the feeding grounds off Vesterålen. (we observe in the feeding grounds off Vesterålen.)

 Research on the ecology of male sperm whales

-Habitat use (including seasonal differences), migrations, and diving behavior with the help of satellite telemetry and photo ID.
+• Habitat use (including seasonal differences), migration patterns, and diving behavior using satellite telemetry and photo ID.

-Diet of the sperm whales (biopsy samples of skin and blubber, sampling of feces).
+• Diet of the sperm whales (based on biopsy samples of skin and blubber and fecal sampling).

-Depredation behavior—sperm whales taking Greenland halibut from longlines and gillnets.
-The aim is to document this behavior both visually and acoustically and to seek solutions together with fishermen.
+• Depredation behavior — sperm whales taking Greenland halibut from longlines and gillnets.
+The aim is to document this behavior both visually and acoustically and to seek solutions in close collaboration with fishermen.

 We are proud to be at the forefront of scientific work on male sperm whales and grateful for the opportunity to give our visitors fascinating insights into the life of the sperm whales we see off Andøya.